zapier/zapier-platform/packages/cli/README-source.md

 ```bash
 zapier logs --type=http
 ```
-To see detailed http logs including headers, request and response bodies, etc, do:
+To see detailed HTTP logs, including data such as headers and request and response bodies, do:

 ```bash
 zapier logs --type=http --detailed